shrxyyya/CC-URLShortener/README.md

 ## **Features**
 - Shorten long URLs into a compact format
 - Store and retrieve URLs using MySQL
-- Use **Docker Compose** to run both Flask and MySQL containers seamlessly
+- Use **Docker / Docker Compose** to run both Flask and MySQL containers seamlessly

 ---